 Virginia Johnson was Bill Masters’ assistant.
 So she was not his equal in a professional sense.
 Later they married.
-Given she was involved in a sexual relationship with him, she could not be considered an objective researcher with the authority to challenge his undoubtedly male view of female sexuality.
-She would not have been the first or the only woman to mistake the emotional and sensual sensations of intercourse for orgasm.
+Given she was involved in a sexual relationship with him, she was not an objective researcher with the authority to challenge his male view of female sexuality.
+Neither would she be the first woman to mistake emotional sensations for orgasm.

 Our mind determines our actions and when we are aroused, the idea of sexual activity is appealing.
-Without any psychological aspect, orgasm is ‘unsatisfying’.
-We have no conscious awareness of pleasure.
+We need to be aroused before we are attempted to embark on the effort of trying to achieve orgasm.
+The quality of the orgasm we have, the level of satisfaction, is primarily linked to the effectiveness of the erotic stimuli that cause our mental arousal.
+Without any psychological aspect, we have no conscious awareness of pleasure.
 Men also experience this effect sometimes.
 They assume that they have ejaculated but not had an orgasm.
-If they ejaculated, then they must have had an orgasm but there was no accompanying psychological pleasure.
+If they ejaculated, they would have had an orgasm but there was no accompanying psychological pleasure.

 Women, on the other hand, can become physically aroused (increased blood flow in the reproductive organs) without becoming psychologically aroused even in the slightest.
 (Robert Weiss 2014)